MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ![Search for ImageLoad](/images/tutorials/basicmechanics/BM_01.png "Search for ImageLoad")

 Next, we select and load the data we'd like to process.
-Double-click the Module `ImageLoad` to open its panel.
+Double-click the module `ImageLoad` to open its panel.
 You can browse through your folders to select the data you'd like to open.
 Example data can be found in the MeVisLab DemoData directory *$(InstallDir)/Packages/MeVisLab/Resources/DemoData* located in the MeVisLab installation path.
 Select a file, for example an MRI scan of a shoulder *Shoulder_Fracture.tif*.
 The image is loaded immediately and basic information of the loaded image can be seen in the Panel.

 {{<alert class="info" caption="Extra Infos">}}
 There also are modules to load multiple other formats of data.
 These are the most common ones: